epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 ```
 brane --version
 ```
-without getting `brane not found` errors.
+without getting `not found`-errors.

 > <img src="../../../assets/img/info.png" alt="info" width="16" style="margin-top: 3px; margin-bottom: -3px"/> If you don't want to put `brane` in your PATH, you can also replace all occurrences of `brane` with `./brane` in the subsequent commands (or any other path/name).
 Additionally, you can also run:
 > ```bash
 > export PATH="$PATH:$(pwd)"
 > ```
 > to add your current directory to the PATH variable.
-However, note that this lasts only for your current terminal window, and until you restart it.
+Note that this lasts only for your current terminal window; if you open a new one or restart the current one, you have to run the `export`-command again.

 ## Writing the code
 The next step is to write the code that we will be running when we execute the task.
 In the EPI Framework, tasks are bundled in packages; and every package is implemented in a _container_.
 This means that every task has its own dependencies shipped within, and that multiple tasks can share the same dependencies.
-This also means that a task can be implemented in any language, as long as the program follows a particular convention in how it takes input and writes output.
-Specifically, the EPI Framework will call a specific executable file with a specific set of arguments and environment variables set, and then receive return values from it by reading the executable's `stdout`.
+This also means that a task can be implemented in any language, as long as the program follows a particular convention as to how it reads input and writes output.
+Specifically, the EPI Framework will call a specific executable file with environment variables as input, and then retrieve return values from it by reading the executable's `stdout`.

 For the purpose of this tutorial, though, will choose Python to implement our `hello_world`-function.
 Because our function is so simple, we will only need a single file, which we will call `hello.py`.
 Create it, and then write the following in it (including comments):
 ```python